-The electrical worker must provide a copy of the certificate to you, ESV and to other parties, as required – this is determined by the type of electrical installation work completed.
+The electrical worker must provide a copy of the certificate to you, Energy Safe Victoria and to other parties, as required – this is determined by the type of electrical installation work completed.

 Failure to comply with the certificate of electrical safety requirements is a criminal offence, and licensed workers that fail to comply may be subject to disciplinary action, which could result in infringements, or in severe cases the suspension or cancellation of their licence.

-Work completed under a certificate of electrical safety may be audited by ESV to verify that electrical installation work is safe and compliant.
+Work completed under a certificate of electrical safety may be audited by Energy Safe to verify that electrical installation work is safe and compliant.

-ESV auditors are usually independent contractors authorised by Energy Safe Victoria to conduct this work.
+Energy Safe auditors are usually independent contractors authorised by Energy Safe to conduct this work.
 If work completed at your home or premises is audited, the auditor will contact you to make an appointment to visit your home and ask to view and test the electrical installation work, as described on the certificate of electrical safety.

-Auditors must produce their ESV ID cards when introducing themselves and will leave you with information to explain the work they have conducted.
+Auditors must produce their Energy Safe ID cards when introducing themselves and will leave you with information to explain the work they have conducted.